 List some of the main hardware components of a mobile device, and how do they work together to enable the device to function?

-- Processor (CPU): The central processing unit (CPU) is the “brain” of the device, responsible for executing instructions and performing tasks
+- Processor (CPU): The central processing unit (CPU) is the “brain” of the device, responsible for executing instructions and performing tasks.

 - Display: The display is used to show information to the user and is usually a touchscreen that allows the user to interact with the device.
 Asks.